wwartick/health-tracker/README.md

  3/3 - Started site, added title and background, intialized in react

- 3/4 - added accurate clock and date. added weather forecast based on user location(need to accept in browser in order to display).
+ 3/4 - added Time and Date,